hachatw/hacha-hugo-netlify-cms/content/zh/blog/_index.md

 ---
 title: "Blog"
 # meta description
-description: "This is meta description"
+description: "This is event description"
 # save as draft
 draft: false
 ---